A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: System Model

-where $n(t)$ is a zero mean complex valued Gaussian random variable with variance $\sigma^2$.
-A possible receiver architecture for FTN signaling is to use a filter matched to $p\left(t\right)$; thus the received signal after the matched filter can be written as
+where $n(t)$ is a zero mean complex valued Gaussian random variable with variance $\sigma^2$. { In this paper, we consider communication systems that employ ultra high-order modulation, such as DOCSIS and microwave links, and hence, AWGN channel is considered as a suitable channel model rather than the frequency-selective fading channels encountered in other wireless systems.} At the first stage of the receiver, we use a filter matched to $p(t)$, and the received signal after the matched filter can be written as